-BJA/OVC FY 2010 Enhanced Collaborative Model to Combat Human Trafficking
+BJA/OVC FY 2011 Enhanced Collaborative Model to Combat Human Trafficking

-This checklist has been created to aid in the development of an application.
+This application checklist has been created to assist in developing an application.

-Eligibili ty Requirements (see "Eligibility" on cover): State or Local Law Enforcement Agency; or Nonprofit Victim Service Organization C Note: One application from a law enforcement agency and one from a victim service organization proposing to partner under this program is required.
+Eligibility Requirement (see "Eligibility" on cover):

+The federal amount requested is within the allowable limit(s) of\$500,000 for task forces; State, Local, or Tribal Law Enforcement Agency; OR Nonprofit Victim Service Organization

+Note: One application from a law enforcement agency and one from a victim service organization proposing to partner under this program is required.
 Each application should be submitted separately.

-1 Application meets and addresses the purpose area of the solicitation The Federal Amount Requested is within the allowable limit of \$500,000 for each application, with a 25-percent cash or in-kind match included Grants. gov Registration (see "How To Apply," page 13): A Acquire a DUNS number if applicant organization does not already have one Acquire or renew registration with the Central Contractor Registration (CCR) database.
-Note: Applicants must update or renew their CCR registration at least once per year to maintain an active status.
-Acquire an Authorized Organization Representative (AOR) and a Grants.gov username A Acquire authorization for your AOR from the E-Business Point of Contact Find the funding opportunity on Grants.gov Applica 5): tion Submission Deadline (see "Deadlines: Registration and Application," page Applications are due by 8:00 p.m. eastern time on July 27, 2010.
-You are urged to submit your application at least 72 hours prior to the application submission deadline. plication Components (see "What an Application Must Include" and "Selection", pages 15-21):
+Grants.gov Registration (see "How To Apply," page 14):

+- Acquire a DUNS number if applicant organization does not already have one Acquire or renew registration with the Central Contractor Registration (CCR) database.
+Note: Applicants must update or renew their CCR registration at least once per year to maintain an active status. - Acquire an Authorized Organization Representative (AOR) and a Grants.gov username and password - Acquire authorization for your AOR from the E-Business Point of Contact - Find the funding opportunity on Grants.gov

+Application Submission Deadline (see "Deadlines: Registration and Application," page 5):

+Applications are due by 11:59 p.m. eastern time on May 12, 2011.
+You are urged to submit your application at least 72 hours prior to the application submission deadline.

+What an Application Should Include:

-Note: Both applicant partners must use the same Program Abstract, Project Timeline, and Letter of Intent in their application.
+Note: Both applicant partners must use the same Program Abstract, Program Narrative, Project Timeline, and Letter of Intent in their application.

-The application components (element) should address the specific selection criteria (see "Selection Criteria," page 21) for that component.
+The application components (elements) should address the specific selection criteria (see "Selection Criteria," page 23) for that component.
 The selection criteria will be used to review and evaluate the merits of each proposed project and the capabilities of each applicant.